ros2/design/articles/151_roslaunch_xml.md

 ##### Description

-The `<node>` tag allows for executing a ROS node in the form of local OS process.
+The `<node>` tag allows for executing a ROS node as a local OS process.

 ##### Examples